yi15922/STA112_soccer_data/proposal/proposal.md

 ### Summary Statistics

+We can see that the most common position among the top 500 players is Central Midfield.
+The least common positions are Left Midfield and Right Midfield.

-    ## # A tibble: 11 x 2
+    ## # A tibble: 13 x 2
     ##    position               n
     ##    <fct>              <int>
-    ##  1 Attacking Midfield     8
+    ##  1 Attacking Midfield    40
-    ##  2 Central Midfield      13
+    ##  2 Central Midfield      83
-    ##  3 Centre-Back           12
+    ##  3 Centre-Back           82
-    ##  4 Centre-Forward        18
+    ##  4 Centre-Forward        71
-    ##  5 Defensive Midfield     4
+    ##  5 Defensive Midfield    38
-    ##  6 Goalkeeper             7
+    ##  6 Goalkeeper            22
+    ##  7 Left Midfield          2
-    ##  7 Left Winger           16
+    ##  8 Left Winger           49
-    ##  8 Left-Back              4
+    ##  9 Left-Back             30
+    ## 10 Right Midfield         2
-    ##  9 Right Winger          11
+    ## 11 Right Winger          47
-    ## 10 Right-Back             4
+    ## 12 Right-Back            26
-    ## 11 Second Striker         3
+    ## 13 Second Striker         8

-We can see that the most common position among the top 50 players is Centre-Forward.
-Most players are attackers or midfielders instead of defenders.
+We have tried to classify the players by age.
+Most players age between 21 and 25.
+There are 33 players above 30 years old and there are also 26 players who are younger than 20.

     ## # A tibble: 4 x 2
     ##   age_range     n
     ##   <chr>     <int>
-    ## 1 21-25        41
+    ## 1 21-25       248
-    ## 2 26-30        51
+    ## 2 26-30       193
-    ## 3 above 30      4
+    ## 3 above 30     33
-    ## 4 under 20      4
+    ## 4 under 20     26

-We have tried to classify the players by age.
-Most players age between 26 and 30.
-There are 3 players above 30 years old and there’s also one player who is younger than
-    20.
+The average matches played during season 2018-2019 thus far by these top 500 players is 15.10 and the standard deviation is 5.78.
+The average goals scored during season 2018-2019 thus far by these top 500 players is 2.55 and the standard deviation is 3.24.
+The average assists made during season 2018-2019 thus far by these top 500 players is 1.87 and the standard deviation is
+    2.15.

     ##   mean_matches sd_matches mean_goals sd_goals mean_assists sd_assists
-    ## 1        18.09   3.979988       4.33 4.124465         2.74   2.615494

-The average matches played during season 2018-2019 thus far by these top 50 players is 17.34 and the standard deviation is 3.51.
-The average goals scored during season 2018-2019 thus far by these top 50 players is 5.22 and the standard deviation is 4.51.
-The average assists made during season 2018-2019 thus far by these top 50 players is 3.04 and the standard deviation is 2.73.
+    ## 1       15.104   5.777538      2.546 3.241744        1.866   2.149718

+Yellow card and red card are good indicators of players’ performance on the field.
+They are given by referee to the players when players foul or exhibit behaviors against sport morals.
+If a player gets two yellow cards in a row in a match, he will be given a red card and expelled out of the field.
+We can see that until now, 368 among the 500 players have got yellow cards during season 2018-2019, and the maximum yellow card number is 9, made by Nicolás Tagliafico.

-    ## # A tibble: 7 x 2
+    ## # A tibble: 9 x 2
     ##   yellow_cards     n
     ##          <int> <int>
-    ## 1            0    19
+    ## 1            0   132
-    ## 2            1    27
+    ## 2            1   112
-    ## 3            2    21
+    ## 3            2   105
-    ## 4            3    13
+    ## 4            3    63
-    ## 5            4    11
+    ## 5            4    47
-    ## 6            5     7
+    ## 6            5    24
-    ## 7            6     2
+    ## 7            6    15

-We can see that until now, 38 among the 50 players have got yellow cards during season 2018-2019, and the maximum yellow card number is 5.
+    ## 8            7     1
+    ## 9            9     1

+    ##                 name
+    ## 1 Nicolás Tagliafico

+In season 2018-2019 thus far, there are 18 players who have already gotten a red card in a match, meaning they are to be expelled for the game.

     ##                   name red_cards
     ## 1        Kylian Mbappé         1
     ## 2    Cristiano Ronaldo         1
     ## 3      Marcus Rashford         1
     ## 4        Douglas Costa         1
-    ## 5   Gonzalo Higuain         1
+    ## 5      Gonzalo Higuaín         1
     ## 6          Richarlison         1

-In season 2018-2019 thus far, there are 3 players who have already gotten a red card in a match, meaning they are to be expelled for the
-game: Kylian Mbappé, Cristiano Ronaldo, and Marcus Rashford.
+    ## 7      Clément Lenglet         1
+    ## 8     Presnel Kimpembe         1
+    ## 9          Hugo Lloris         1
+    ## 10        Abdou Diallo         1
+    ## 11      Danilo Pereira         1
+    ## 12     Matija Nastasic         1
+    ## 13         Jamie Vardy         1
+    ## 14         Dani Parejo         1
+    ## 15     Samu Castillejo         1
+    ## 16 Grzegorz Krychowiak         1
+    ## 17        Jordan Amavi         1
+    ## 18      Theo Hernández         1

+In the dataset, the maximum player value is 180 million euros and the minimum player value is 15 million euros.
+There are 13 players in the dataset with a market value higher than 100 million euros.

     ##   max_value min_value
-    ## 1       180        45
+    ## 1      1750        15

     ##   value_above_100m
-    ## 1               13
+    ## 1               14

-In the dataset, the maximum player value is 180 million euros and the minimum player value is 65 million euros.
-There are 13 players in the dataset with a market value higher than 100 million euros.

 ### Visualizations